 First, the freshly picked cherries are spread out on huge surfaces to dry in the sun.

 The harvesters will then try to prevent the cherries from spoiling by raking and turning them throughout the day.
-Lastly, they will be covered at night or during rain to prevent them from getting wet.
+Lastly, they will be covered at night or during rainfall to prevent them from getting wet.

-The wet method removes the pulp from the coffee cherry after harvesting so the bean is dried with only the parchment skin left on the coffee bean.
+The wet method removes the pulp from the coffee cherry after harvesting, so the bean is dried with only the parchment skin left on the coffee bean.

-After completing one of the two methods mentioned above, the bean continues on its journey to us.
+After completing one of the two methods mentioned above, the bean continues on its journey to us!

 Coffee beans go through a mulling process before being shipped to us as customers.